philipstubbs13/Bamazon/README.md

 <p>After you clone the repository, navigate to the project root directory (Bamazon).
 The project directory structure is set up as follows:</p>
 <ul>
   <li>
-  	<p><b>BamazonCustomer.js</b>: Bamazon Customer Portal Node Application.
+  	<p><b>BamazonCustomer.js</b>: Bamazon Customer Portal.
 Running this application displays information for all of the items on sale, including item number, product name, department name, and product price.</p>
-  	<p>When customer order is processed, stock quantity and product sales are updated in the database, and the amount that the customer's account is charged is displayed on the screen.</p>
+  	<p>When a customer order is processed, stock quantity and product sales are updated in the database, and the amount that the customer's account is charged is displayed on the screen.</p>
   </li>
   <li>
-  	<p><b>BamazonManager.js</b>: Bamazon Manager Portal Node Application.
+  	<p><b>BamazonManager.js</b>: Bamazon Manager Portal.
 Running this application displays a list of menu options that store managers can choose from.
 This application allows managers to view all the products for sale, view products that are low in inventory, add inventory, and add a new product to the store. </p>
   </li>
   <li>
-  	<p><b>BamazonSupervisor.js</b>: Bamazon Supervisor Portal Node Application.
-Runing this application displays a list of menu options that store supervisors can choose from.
+  	<p><b>BamazonSupervisor.js</b>: Bamazon Supervisor Portal.
+Running this application displays a list of menu options that store supervisors can choose from.
 This application allows supervisors to add a new department to the store by providing information through a series of inquirer prompts.</p>
   	<p>This application also allows supervisors to see a summary (in table format) of product sales by department.
 Total profit is also displayed in the same table.
 Total profit is equal to department product sales minus department overhead costs.
-Note that total profit is calculated on the fly and is stored outside of the database.</p>
+Total profit is stored outside of the database.</p>
   </li>
   <li>
   	<p><b>schema.sql</b>: The database schema.
 The schema is what describes the structure of each table, and the datatypes that each column of the table can contain.
 For this project, the database includes two tables, a products table and a departments table.</p>